XDeFi-tech/xdefi-distribution/README.md

 - The NFT points to some off-chain server that will serve the correct metadata given the NFTs points (i.e. `tokenId`).
 This is a stateless process off-chain.
 - Once the NFT position has been unlocked and the XDEFI withdrawn, the NFT still exists simply as a transferable loyalty NFT, with its same score, but without any withdrawable XDEFI.
 - Users can combine several of these amount-less loyalty NFTs into one, where the resulting NFT’s points is the sum of those burned to produce it.
-- Contract supports Permit, which avoids the need to do ERC20 approvals for XDEFI locking.
+- Contract supports ERC20 Permit, which avoids the need to do ERC20 approvals for XDEFI locking.
+- A "no-going-back" emergency mode exists where the contract admin can prevent new locks, allow immediate unlocks of all locked positions, and users to remove just their deposits in the event of severe issues.

 ## Contracts